himadri-09/End-to-End-ML-project-with-MLflow/README.md

 This project predicts wine quality based on various chemical properties using machine learning techniques.
 It focuses on creating structured, modular, and object-oriented Python code with seamless deployment pipelines.
 The project also incorporates MLflow for experiment tracking, CI/CD, Flask for a web application, and deployment on AWS.

 ## Project Goal

-Demonstrate: Structured and modular code organization
+- **Demonstrate**: Structured and modular code organization
-Use: Python, MLflow, Flask, CI/CD, and AWS
+- **Use**: Python, MLflow, Flask, CI/CD, and AWS
-Build: An end-to-end machine learning pipeline from data ingestion to deployment
+- **Build**: An end-to-end machine learning pipeline from data ingestion to deployment

 ## Project Structure and Process

 The project is divided into multiple stages, with each component being modular and reusable.
 Below is a summary of the main stages:

-1. Folder Template Creation
+### 1. Folder Template Creation
-Organizes project structure with directories for data, scripts, logs, model artifacts, and documentation.
+   - Organizes project structure with directories for data, scripts, logs, model artifacts, and documentation.

-2. Environment Setup & Requirements Installation
+### 2. Environment Setup & Requirements Installation
-Sets up the virtual environment and installs dependencies listed in requirements.txt.
+   - Sets up the virtual environment and installs dependencies listed in `requirements.txt`.

-3. Logger & Utilities Setup
+### 3. Logger & Utilities Setup
-Establishes a custom logger to track activities and errors.
+   - Establishes a custom logger to track activities and errors.
-Implements reusable utility functions for data processing, error handling, and configuration management.
+   - Implements reusable utility functions for data processing, error handling, and configuration management.

-4. Data Ingestion
+### 4. Data Ingestion
-Loads data from a reliable source, cleans, and stores it in the project directory.
+   - Loads data from a reliable source, cleans, and stores it in the project directory.
-Splits data into training and test sets for the modeling stage.
+   - Splits data into training and test sets for the modeling stage.

-5. Data Validation
+### 5. Data Validation
-Checks for data integrity and ensures there are no anomalies or missing values.
+   - Checks for data integrity and ensures there are no anomalies or missing values.

-6. Data Transformation
+### 6. Data Transformation
-Processes data, including feature scaling and encoding, to prepare it for training.
+   - Processes data, including feature scaling and encoding, to prepare it for training.

-7. Model Training
+### 7. Model Training
-Trains machine learning models using scikit-learn and tunes hyperparameters.
+   - Trains machine learning models using scikit-learn and tunes hyperparameters.
-Tracks all experiments, models, and metrics with MLflow.
+   - Tracks all experiments, models, and metrics with MLflow.

-8. MLflow Experiment Tracking
+### 8. MLflow Experiment Tracking
-Logs experiments, tracks model parameters, and stores results using MLflow for reproducibility.
+   - Logs experiments, tracks model parameters, and stores results using MLflow for reproducibility.

-9. Prediction Pipeline
+### 9. Prediction Pipeline
-Creates an end-to-end pipeline that loads a trained model and predicts wine quality for new inputs.
+   - Creates an end-to-end pipeline that loads a trained model and predicts wine quality for new inputs.

-10. Flask Web App
+### 10. Flask Web App
-Develops a user-friendly Flask web interface to interact with the prediction pipeline.
+   - Develops a user-friendly Flask web interface to interact with the prediction pipeline.

-11. CI/CD Pipeline
+### 11. CI/CD Pipeline
-Implements CI/CD using GitHub Actions or any other preferred CI/CD tool.
+   - Implements CI/CD using GitHub Actions or any other preferred CI/CD tool.
-Tests, builds, and deploys the model to ensure a streamlined development workflow.
+   - Tests, builds, and deploys the model to ensure a streamlined development workflow.

-12. AWS Deployment
+### 12. AWS Deployment
-Deploys the Flask web application on AWS EC2 for scalability and production use.
+   - Deploys the Flask web application on AWS EC2 for scalability and production use.

 ## Workflows